Culture of Oregon: Performing arts

-Another major interest in the art is Oregon is the performing arts.
+Another major interest in Oregon is the performing arts.
 The most notable event for the performing arts in Oregon is the Oregon Shakespeare Festival, a cultural event that has been running in Ashland, Oregon since 1935.
 The Portland Opera is another walk of the performing arts culture of Oregon and was the world premiere location for both Bernard Herrmann's Wuthering Heights and Christopher Drobny's Lucy's Lapses.
-Shanghaied in Astoria is a musical melodrama that is performed by the Astor Street Opry Company every summer in Astoria.
-It has run since 1984, and has been attended by over 55,000 people.
+Shanghaied in Astoria is a musical melodrama that is performed by the Astor Street Opry Company every summer in Astoria since 1984.

 Music

 The Oregon Symphony currently ranks among the largest orchestras in the nation and as one of the largest arts organizations in the Northwest.
 Their special event concerts and presentations to an audiences totaling around 320,000 annually.

 One major outlet of music in Oregon is the Oregon Festival of American Music.
 The Oregon Festival of American Music is an eclectic, thematically based two-week summer music festival that has been held annually in Eugene since 1992 and has been produced by The John G. Shedd Institute for the Arts.
 Other music festivals in Oregon include the Waterfront Blues Festival in Portland, the Oregon Bach Festival in Eugene, and the Mt.
 Hood Jazz Festival in Gresham.

 Portland is known for its strong indie music scene, and has produced numerous indie musicians such as The Decemberists, Gossip, The Dandy Warhols, M. Ward, Logan Lynn, Storm Large, Pink Martini, Elliott Smith, and Floater.
 Other notable musicians have relocated to Portland from other areas, including Modest Mouse, Sleater-Kinney, The Shins, Spoon, former Pavement leader Stephen Malkmus, singer-songwriter Patterson Hood, and former R.E.M. guitarist Peter Buck.

+Several songs mention or reference the state, including "Eugene, Oregon" by Dolly Parton and "Lumberjack" by Johnny Cash.
+Carrie & Lowell, a concept album by Sufjan Stevens, mentions several locations in the state, including Eugene, Roseburg, Cottage Grove, Sea Lion Caves, and John Day Fossil Beds National Monument.